Cornell University Academic Position Announcement:

 One of the leading academic research libraries in the United States, Cornell University Library is a highly valued partner in teaching, research, and learning at the university.
 With an operating budget of over $64 million and a diverse and innovative staff of more than 350, the Library supports 2,700 faculty, 22,000 students and 94 PhD fields.
 Its world class collections, expert librarians, responsive services in physical and virtual library spaces inspire and nourish scholarship and learning.

 Benefits: Our comprehensive benefits package includes 22 vacation days, 12 paid holidays, health insurance, life insurance, and retirement, as well as a generous array of programs to support families and well-being.
 Professional travel funding is available.
+I can say about the side effects at https://ecuaexperience.com/buy-generic-klonopin-clonazepam-online/ that in my case they are minimal and it consists in a slight dry mouth at night.
 More information regarding Cornell’s generous benefits can be found at this link.
 The anticipated salary range for this position will be $140,000 to $160,000, dependent on experience.

 How to Apply: Candidates must apply online via the Cornell Careers site at: https://cornell.wd1.

 Employment Assistance: If you require an accommodation for a disability in order to complete an employment application or to participate in the recruiting process, you are encouraged to contact Cornell University’s Office of Workforce Policy and Labor Relations at voice (607) 254-7232, fax (607) 255-0298, or email at firstname.lastname@example.org.